UMDOER/PSYC341OER/_pages/attention-consciousness/statesofconsciousness.md

 sidebar:
   nav: "attconnav"
 ---
-By Robert Biswas-Diener and Jake Teeny
-Portland State University, The Ohio State University
+By Robert Biswas-Diener and Jake Teeny, Portland State University, The Ohio State University

 # States of Consciousness